Damanpreet21/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects

 ## Classification of Mushrooms using the Decision Tree algorithm:
 Predicting if the mushroom is Edible or Poisonous using Decision tree classification algorithm.
+The code is implemented on both R and Python.

 ## Sentiment analysis of employee reviews and building a prediction model using the results